 The bottom line is that stress levels can be reduced by getting extra magnesium in your diet, either through supplements or by eating more magnesium-rich foods.

-Even if stress is not directly connected to your fatty liver (which, as I said, I highly doubt – at least from the indirect effects), at least you get to fight stress itself by taking magnesium supplements.
-That’s still a win in my book!
+Even if stress is not directly connected to your fatty liver (which, as I said, I highly doubt – at least based on indirect effects), at least you get to fight stress itself by taking magnesium supplements.
+That’s still a win in my book, even before addressing the liver-friendliness of this mineral.

 And since we started talking about magnesium and supplements in general, why not continue reading about the best vitamin supplements for fatty liver disease?